Loss Bounds for Approximate Influence-Based Abstraction: Background

-\end{definition} This model defines an equivalent problem to the best-response problem for an agent $i$.
-That is, the optimal policy for the MDP defined by the IALM $\mathcal{M}_i$ for agent $i$ corresponds to the best-response against policies $\pi_{-i}$ in the factored POSG $M$.
-See \cite{oliehoek2019sufficient} for the details.
+\end{definition} This model defines an equivalent problem to the best-response problem for agent $i$ against $\pi_{-i}$.
+Namely, the optimal policy for the MDP defined by the IALM $\mathcal{M}_i$ corresponds to the best response against policies $\pi_{-i}$ in the factored POSG $M$.
+The claim and complete proof that IBA provides a lossless abstraction can be found in Section 6 \cite{oliehoek2019sufficient}.